Every birth holds the power to shape not just a life, but a lifetime.

 The Jerusalem Post

-The process of giving bith belongs to the woman and should be controlled by her, not the doctors.
+The process of giving birth belongs to the woman and should be controlled by her, not the doctors.
 By Hayuta Goren